holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 This is certainly a bold claim, and I suspect many of you are shaking your heads right now.

 Under the classical teachings of statistical learning, this contradicts the well-known bias-variance tradeoff, i.e., increase model complexity at the expense of generalization error.
-This scenario only becomes more outspoken for small datasets where the number of parameters, _p_, are larger than the number of observations, _n_.
+This effect becomes even more pronounced for small datasets where the number of parameters, _p_, are larger than the number of observations, _n_.

-Nevertheless, this claim has been theoretically and empirically investigated by several researchers recently [insert citations].

-In one recent paper (Belkin et al., 2019), the authors claim that in addition to the traditional overfitting and underfitting regimes, there exist a third regime called the _interpolation threshold_.
-This third regime includes massively overparameterized models, and is defined by a peak in generalization error followed by gradual decline.
-This regime is termed _double-descent_, and it has also been empirically validated in Nakkiran et al., 2019, for modern neural network architecture on established and challenging datasets.

 To address model selection in the small data domain using highly overparameterized neural networks, we review a recent ICML 2020 paper by [Deepmind](https://proceedings.icml.cc/static/paper_files/icml/2020/6899-Paper.pdf) (Bornschein, 2020) - henceforth named as "the paper".